Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 useful example on a supercomputer, but the library is in fact needed to be able to install some other packages even though the sound function is not immediately useful.

-??? failure "Know issue: Irrelevant output"
-    At the moment of writing of this documentation page, this command actually returns a lot more output, referring to completely irrelevant extensions.
-    This is a bug in the HPE-Cray-provided version of Lmod.

 ### module avail